 Imari is a relatively large city in north-western Saga.
-The town consists of around 60,000 people and is known for its pottery and agricultural products such as grapes, pears, and beef.
+The town consists of around 55,000 people and is known for its pottery and agricultural products such as grapes, pears, and beef.

 For a mostly rural town there are a surprising amount of metropolitan distractions such as a Best Denki, Mister Donut, and Kaitenzushi.
 To balance out these amenities are plenty of rice paddies and quiet temples.

-There is one prefectural ALT who teaches senior high school in the area, and two private city ALTs.
+- There is one prefectural ALT who teaches senior high school in the area, and two private city ALTs.

-Places of interest
+Places of Interest

 Imari also boasts a world-class sake – Iwamiya stocks competition winning sake.
 There is also a particular brand of Sake brewed near Imari that is famous for its connection to the mythical Kappa.
 Discovered hidden in a sealed box while refurbishing, a Kappa mummy has since been enshrined at the brewery and adorns the boxes and labels of the Sake.
 Visitors can go along to the Matsuura Brewery and take a tour of the brewery and see the mummy for themselves.

 The town straddles the Matsuura Railway (with trains from Arita and elsewhere along the Matsuura Peninsula) and the JR Chikuhi Line which provides a direct route to Karatsu taking 50 minutes.
 There are also direct bus routes that go to Fukuoka, Sasebo, and Okawachiyama Village.